rsyncOSX/RsyncOSXsched/README.md

 There is a minimal logging in the menu app.
 The menu app logs the major actions within the menu app.

 ![](screenshots/menuapp2.png)

+### Application icon

+The application icon is created by [Zsolt Sándor](https://github.com/graphis).
+All rights reserved to Zsolt Sándor.

 ### Signing and notarizing